safai-labs/resiliate-book/src/policies/terms-of-service.md

             Data, notwithstanding anything in this Agreement or in PCI-DSS or any similar regulations to the contrary.

         d. **Additional Limitations**.
 You represent and warrant to sāf.ai that your use of sāf.ai Services shall comply with all applicable Laws, including without limitation any Applicable Data Protection Laws, and that, without limiting the foregoing, Customer Data and Customer Instructional Input shall not contain:

         i. any data for which you do not have all rights, power and authority necessary for its collection, use and processing as contemplated by this Agreement;

         ii. any data with respect to which your use and provision to sāf. ai pursuant to this Agreement would breach any agreement between you and any third party; or

-            iii\. any data with respect to which its usage as contemplated

-            :   herein would violate any applicable Laws, including without limitation any Applicable Data Protection Laws.
+        iii. any data with respect to which its usage as contemplated herein would violate any applicable Laws, including without limitation any Applicable Data Protection Laws.
 4. **Term**.
     1. **Term of Agreement**.
 This Agreement shall become effective on the Effective Date and shall continue in full force and effect until terminated by either party pursuant to this Section 4.
 The Agreement may be terminated by either party without cause on